Read in:

 Entry point method on struct Interact(ctx, in, out) Resolve(ctx, env, input)

-app as hub no equivalent no equivalent app passes itself as env
+app as hub no analog no analog app passes itself as env

-The most distinctive aspect of the trip2g approach: app passes itself — hidenotes.Resolve(ctx, a, input).
-One object is simultaneously the adapter for all ports, and the compiler verifies this implicitly across 50+ use cases.
+The most distinctive part of the trip2g approach: app passes itself, as in hidenotes.Resolve(ctx, a, input).
+One object is the adapter for every port at once, and the compiler verifies it for 60+ use cases.

-The pattern doesn't have a single canonical name, but it's well-supported by respected Go authors:
+The pattern has no single canonical name, but it is well described by authoritative Go authors:

-• Peter Bourgon — Go for Industrial Programming (GopherCon EU 2018) — the closest authoritative description.
-Interfaces as consumer contracts at call sites, not declarations in the provider package.
+• Peter Bourgon: Go for Industrial Programming (GopherCon EU 2018): the closest to an authoritative description; interfaces as consumer contracts at the call site rather than declarations in the provider's package.

-• Dave Cheney — SOLID Go Design — Interface Segregation in Go: small interfaces defined by the consumer.
-A large app struct satisfying dozens of them is the natural consequence.
+• Dave Cheney: SOLID Go Design: Interface Segregation in Go; small interfaces defined by the consumer.
+A big app satisfying dozens of them is the natural consequence.

 The same approach works in TypeScript